ahmedsomaa/sharpixi/README.md

     - Return directory full path as string
   - `resolveToSourceAndTarget` method
     - Return an object with source & target keys
+- Sharp Service Tests Suit
+  - `resize` service
+    - Should delete the resized file if exists & create a new fresh one
+    - Return "File does not exist" if file does not exist in directory
+  - `convert` service
+    - Should delete the resized file if exists & create a new fresh one

 ## Available Scripts